NechamaKrashinski/Consultancy-Workflow-Scheduling-Platform/BusinessConsulting-react/README.md

 A modern, responsive **React** application built with **TypeScript** and **Tailwind CSS** for managing business consulting services.
 This professional frontend provides an intuitive interface for consultants and clients to manage appointments, services, and profiles.

+This project was bootstrapped using the BOLT starter/boilerplate (Bolt.new) which provides common infrastructure and conventions for rapid development.

 ### 🎯 User Types
 - **👨‍💼 Business Consultants** - Manage services, appointments, and client relationships
 - **👥 Clients** - Book consultations, view schedules, and manage profiles